The Passion Season:

 Question: Is there anything you find particularly challenging in your writing?

 I am always careful to make sure I come up with different ways to illustrate the emotions being felt by my characters.
 On a first draft I may use the same description too often.
-During editing make sure I use rich and varied actions to convey emotion.
+During editing I make sure I use rich and varied actions to convey emotion.

 Question: What book are you reading now?
 Or what genre?